 Due to the logical limitations, passing security testing is not an indication that no flaws exist or that the system adequately satisfies the security requirements.

 Introduction to Security Testing

-Security involves various elements including confidentiality, integrity, authentication, availability, authorization and non-repudiation.
-Actual security requirements tested depend on the security requirements implemented by the system.
-Security testing as a term has a number of different meanings and can be completed in a number of different ways.
+Security involves various elements, including confidentiality, integrity, authentication, availability, authorization, and non-repudiation.
+The actual security requirements that are tested depend on the security requirements implemented by the system.
+Security testing, as a term, has a number of different meanings and can be completed in a number of different ways.

 The goal of security testing is to identify the threats to the system and measure its potential vulnerabilities.
 It also helps in detecting all possible security risks in the system and help developers in fixing these problems through coding.

 THE IMPORTANCE OF WEB APPLICATION SECURITY TESTING

 Today, millions of web applications exist to make our lives easier and much more interesting.
 We can shop online, pay the bills, chat with friends and relatives, or communicate with people all over the world who have the same hobbies and interests as ours.
 Web applications make us believe that whatever we imagine can happen on the web.

 But not all of us have the same perception of those applications.
 The reality is that there are always “malicious” attackers trying to destroy the web “paradise” by attacking web applications and stealing data.

 Confidentiality – Information should be accessible to only those with authorized access.

 Integrity – A measure intended to allow the receiver to determine that the information which it is providing is correct.